Quality, affordable education is within your reach.

 Getting your degree at a first-rate college should be an investment in your future—but not one that will break the bank.
 Because we understand your needs and responsibilities as a working adult, students in the Adult Degree Program at Goshen College pay a discounted tuition rate.
 We have created an affordable, accelerated, and high-quality program just for you.

 Remember, you can always contact us if you have questions, or if you would like some help walking through the application for financial aid.
-On this page:

 Types of Financial Aid

 Students who have unmet need (after grants have been awarded) are usually eligible for Federal Direct Student Loans.
 Federal loans have lower interest rates and better repayment options than private loans.
 Independent students with a junior or senior school level (60 credits) may be eligible for up to $12,500 in student loans per academic year.
 To apply for federal student aid, you must fill out a FAFSA.

 Alternate loans for students (also called private loans) may help fill the gap between the cost of education and financial aid available.
 (Interest rates are variable; the best rates may require a co-signer) For a list of several alternate loans, including facts and contact information, click here or contact the financial aid office.

 Most students who need help paying for college fill out a Free Application for Federal Student Aid (FAFSA) to become eligible for financial assistance from the federal and state government.
 Remember, financial aid applications can be overwhelming, but it’s simpler than it seems.
 And you don’t have to do this alone—our financial aid office is here to help if you have any questions.

 Apply for admission to Goshen College.
 You can fill out the FAFSA at the same time, but you won’t hear back about how much aid you can receive until you’ve been admitted to the program.

 Get a PIN number from the U.S. Department of Education.
 By requesting a pin number and having it sent to you via email, you can fill out and sign your FAFSA online, which will save you time in the process.
 (If you don’t want to fill it out online, see instructions for mailing the form.)

-- Complete and submit your FAFSA.
+Complete and submit your FAFSA.
 Students should specify 001799 as the code number for Goshen College.

-- The deadline for state grants is March 10.
+The deadline for state grants is April 15.